 RAPCA issues AQI forecasts each day so if you’re interested in receiving these forecasts, or want to learn more about the AQI, please visit U.S. EPA’s Enviroflash website.
 RAPCA’s air quality data is also used to determine whether our air meets U.S. EPA's National Ambient Air Quality Standards (NAAQS).

-If you’re interested in learning more about our area’s designation status, please visit Ohio EPA's Attainment Designations page.
+The RAPCA area is currently designated attainment for all NAAQS.
+If you’re interested in learning more about our area’s designation status, please visit the Ohio EPA’s Attainment Designations page.